 Boneless Ribs

 What exactly are boneless ribs?
-What are commonly referred to as boneless ribs are really a cut of pork shoulder that is then cut into rib like pieces.
-The meat is super marbled for a delicious full flavor and super tender if cooked the right way….which is low and slow!
+What are commonly referred to as boneless ribs are really a cut of meat (specifically pork shoulder)that is then cut into long strips that look like ribs.
+The meat is super marbled for a delicious full flavor and super tender meat if cooked the right way….which is a long cook time on a low temperature!

-You might find them at the market marked as pork shoulder country style ribs or just plain country-style pork ribs.
+You might find these rib cuts at the market marked as pork shoulder country style ribs or just plain country-style pork ribs.
 I’ve also seen them marked as boneless ribs.
 Whatever they call them you’ll really love how delicious and tender the country style ribs recipe is when you’re done cooking them!

 Prepping Boneless Ribs